-The Access to Information and Protection of Privacy Office, of the Office of Public Engagement, oversees the implementation and coordination of the Access to Information and Protection of Privacy Act.
+The Access to Information and Protection of Privacy Office, within the Department of Justice and Public Safety, oversees the implementation and coordination of the Access to Information and Protection of Privacy Act.
 This legislation is designed to create a culture of openness and accountability in the public sector while protecting the personal information of citizens and commercially sensitive information of businesses.

 It applies to all public bodies (defined in the ATIPP Act), including government departments, agencies, health boards, school boards and municipalities.
 The ATIPP Act does not apply to the private sector.